Introduction to IEM Drivers

 The diaphragm in a planar magnetic driver is sandwiched between two arrays of evenly spaced magnets.
 An electric current travels through this magnetic field and causes the diaphragm to move, thus producing sound.
 So it's not the coil that moves the diaphragm; it's the magnets.
 This is how the name planar magnetic originates -- "magnets acting on a flat plane."

 Planar magnetic drivers are known for their deep bass response.
 This is due to a large amount of air that goes through the driver thanks to its large surface area and powerful magnetic force.
 Another benefit of these drivers is that sound vibrations are evenly distributed across the diaphragm, meaning distortion is minimized.

 - Excellent bass response

 - Larger, heavier

-Here are some IEMs that include planar magnetic drivers:
+Here are some planar magnetic IEMs:

 Unlike drivers that function through electromagnetic force, electrostatic drivers use the principle of static electricity (ie, no moving charges) to create an electric field.

-Electrostatic drivers contain an extremely thin, nearly weightless diaphragm suspended between two metal plates called strators; these plates are perforated to allow airflow.
+Electrostatic drivers contain an extremely thin, nearly weightless diaphragm suspended between two metal plates called stators; these plates are perforated to allow airflow.
 One plate is positively charged and the other is negatively charged.
 An electric field is created when a sound signal is applied to the plates.
 The electric field draws and repels the diaphragm to and from the plates.
 Vibrations occur as the diaphragm pushes and pulls against the plates, and air is pushed through the perforations.
 This, coupled with the continuously charged electrical signal driving the diaphragm, produces sound waves.

 Electrostatic drivers are known for lending excellent detail and treble extension and wide frequency response.
 Because the diaphragm is uniformly charged by the electrostatic field (allowing sound vibrations to be distributed uniformly across it), distortion is minimized.